 n October 2018, the South Korean Supreme Court ruled that Japanese companies that used forced labor during the colonial period should compensate the victims.
 The Japanese government argued that the issue was resolved in the 1965 Treaty on Basic Relations between Japan and the Republic of Korea, while the Korean government contended that the individuals’ claims are still valid.
 In response, Tokyo announced that it will remove Korea from the “white list” for exports of key semiconductor components.

-After a mix of contradicting responses from American officials, President Donald Trump offered July 19 to help ease the tension in Korea-Japan dispute.
+After a mix of contradicting responses from American officials, President Donald Trump offered on July 19 to help ease the tension in the Korea-Japan dispute.

 In order to mediate effectively, American policy-makers need to be aware of certain region-specific factors that affect the bilateral relationship.
 In particular, they need to grasp potential Japanese motives for the recent move.
 The U.S. will likely have to address the tension as Korea and Japan are key American allies in the region—the Trump administration’s Free and Open Indo-Pacific Strategy depends on a united front of liberal democracies against illiberal autocracies.
 Furthermore, a sustained trade row will have grave consequences for the global high-tech supply chain, ultimately impacting the American economy.
 Without a profound understanding of Korea-Japan relations however, it will be difficult for Washington to be a fair mediator as the global hegemon and close friend of both countries.
 The Korea-Japan tension is not purely based on historical animosity but also on different strategic outlooks.